Massive black hole assembly in nuclear star clusters: Methods

 \subsubsection{Runaway stellar collisions}

 When the core of a star cluster collapses, the central density and reaction rates rise dramatically.
 If the core collapse timescale $\tau_{\rm cc}$ occurs faster than massive stars evolve to compact objects, those stars will condense into the central region of the system and, due to finite-size effects, physical stellar collisions will become inevitable~\cite{PortegiesZwart:2002iks}.
 The lifetime of the most massive stars is below 4~Myr (see Table~I in~\cite{2002RvMP...74.1015W}), with some dependence on metallicity~\cite{Hurley:2000pk}.
 Furthermore, we extrapolate the stellar IMF to $150M_\odot$, which is believed to be the maximum stellar initial mass based on observations of stellar masses in the Arches cluster~\cite{Figer:2005gr}.
-Occasionally we extend the IMF up to $340M_\odot$.
 Since we simulate massive low-metallicity giant molecular clouds which fragment into millions of stars, we almost always find at least one star with a mass above $100M_\odot$ for which the lifetime is $\approx3$~Myr.
 Based on these considerations, we account for the effect of runaway stellar collisions when $\tau_{\rm cc}<3$~Myr, i.e., when

-In this case, massive stars will start coalescing with each other to form a runaway massive star, that later collapses into an IMBH within a few Myr.
-If the condition~\eqref{eq:Stellar_collisions_condition} is not met, then the most massive stars will form BHs on a timescale smaller than the core collapses, at which point the core will be BH-dominated.
+In this case, massive stars will start coalescing with each other to form a runaway massive star, which later collapses into an IMBH within a few Myr.
+If the condition~\eqref{eq:Stellar_collisions_condition} is not met, then the most massive stars will form BHs on a timescale smaller than the core collapses, at which point the core will be BH dominated.